|

 than digital.
 I use manual focus cameras and lenses, and shoot color slide

-film.
-Where transporting film is difficult, I use digital cameras.
+film if possible.
+Now transporting and processing film is difficult, so I use digital cameras.
 The

 panoramas are made by "stitching" together three or more images.